Sea turtle nesting areas mapping

 The extent of the turtle sensitive area should consider both the impacts of light directly visible from the turtle nesting area and indirect light visible from the turtle nesting area (also known as skyglow).

-The Department of Environment and Science (DES) can provide technical assistance to plan-making entities that choose to map sea turtle sensitive areas.
+The Department of Environment, Science and Innovation (DESI) can provide technical assistance to plan-making entities that choose to map sea turtle sensitive areas.
 Contact planning.support@des.qld.gov.au for further details.

 Consideration of nesting seasons